Lighthouses of Nigeria

 view, and Google has a satellite

 view.
-Lagos, the colonial capital of Nigeria, is a large city
+Lagos, the largest city of Nigeria and the colonial capital, is a large city

 and major port in the southwestern corner of the country.
 Located